 Related Post: 17 Music Industry Quotes That Make You Think

-Your Music Mentor offers training and classes online for musicians and artists to benefit from at their own pace in a variety of subjects including songwriting, guitar, and music theory.
 This site is geared towards young musicians and composers interested in the creative side more than the business side of music.
-Users can shop for the services they are in need of with Paypal or Amazon.
+Users can shop for the services they require with Paypal or Amazon.

-There are many Youtube channels dedicated to helping artists and musicians further their careers and knowledge in the music world.
+Many Youtube channels are dedicated to helping artists and musicians further their careers and knowledge in the music world.
 Music Industry How To provides guidance for independent artists in the industry who need to know how the business works.

 Donald Passman wrote a great book called "All You Need to Know About the Music Business" that gives you in-depth knowledge of the music industry in over 500 pages for under 30 bucks.

-Ari Herstand also has some awesome content out there by the name of "How To Make It in the New Music Business: Practical Tips on Building a Loyal Following and Making a Living as a Musician" which is currently available for under $15.
+Ari Herstand also has some fantastic content out there by the name of "How To Make It in the New Music Business: Practical Tips on Building a Loyal Following and Making a Living as a Musician," which is currently available for under $15.

 Related Post: Best Books For Musicians To Read

-If you'd rather keep up with a regularly updated site or blog, there are plenty of music sites that publish helpful content for unsigned musicians weekly, sometimes daily.
+If you'd rather keep up with a regularly updated site or blog, plenty of music sites publish helpful content for unsigned musicians weekly, sometimes daily.